sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 ## Other head models

-The EEGLAB functions interface Fieldtrip, so you may also use Fieldtrip and place a file containing the head model, the MRI and the fiducials (associated with the MRI) in the respective DIPFIT structures.
-Note that the file containing the fiducials must have their coordinate transformed to match the MRI modified coordinate frame.
-Any data format for the electrode that may be read by the [readlocs.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=readlocs.m) function is acceptable.
+The EEGLAB functions interface Fieldtrip, so you may also use Fieldtrip and place a file containing the head model, the MRI, and the fiducials (associated with the MRI) in the respective DIPFIT structures.
+Note that the file containing the fiducials must have their coordinates transformed to match the MRI-modified coordinate frame.
+Any data format for the electrode that the [readlocs.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=readlocs.m) function may read is acceptable.
 The Fieldtrip tutorials used for this section are available here for [EEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_bem/), here for [MEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_meg/).
 Another [MEG tutorial](https://www.fieldtriptoolbox.org/workshop/practicalmeeg2022/handson_anatomy/) uses the same data.

 ```matlab
 EEG.dipfit.hdmfile = 'headmodel.mat';